 Key Stage 5 (AS/A Level Product Design, Exam board AQA) - Years 12 and 13

 Students will study a wide range of materials, manufacturing techniques and processes.
 Through the course they will develop a good understanding of how designers and makers work, and have worked, in the real world.

-Through the AS and A-level course students will build on the skills developed at GCSE applying these to a real world problem and creating an innovative prototype/model or final product: this will done using hand tools and traditional machines as well as Computer Aided Design and Manufacturing processes including 3D printing and Laser cutting.
+Through the AS and A-level course students will build on the skills developed at GCSE applying these to a real-world problem and creating an innovative prototype/model or final product: this will be done using hand tools and traditional machines as well as Computer Aided Design and Manufacturing processes including 3D printing and Laser cutting.

 - Core Technical Principals (Materials, Processes, Product Development and Digital Technologies)

 - Non-Examined Assessment (50%) Substantial Design and Make task (Identifying a project, designing, making and evaluating a prototype)

 Last Updated November 2023